Early Childhood Education Minor

 - 21

-Why minor in early childhood education?
+Why minor in Early Childhood Education?

-As you earn your early childhood education minor, you'll focus on children in the context of family, culture and community.
+As you earn your Early Childhood Education minor, you'll focus on children in the context of family, culture and community.
 You'll explore developmentally appropriate practices, emergent curriculum, descriptive assessment, and problem-solving approaches to resolving conflict and choices for children.

-The early childhood education program is part of the College of Education & Human Development.
+UND's Early Childhood Education program is part of the College of Education & Human Development.
 Most classes are small, with about 12-25 students per class.
 All classes are capped at 25 students, meaning you'll receive individual attention.

 An Early Childhood Education minor gives you the strategic skills you need, including: